$580 NYSBA Member Rate

 Dispute Resolution Section Members or Fordham Law Alumni: $530

-Advanced Commercial Mediation Training
+Advanced Commercial Mediation Training - SOLD OUT

 This two-day Advanced Commercial Mediation Training is approved under Part 146 of the Rules of the Chief Administrative Judge.